 15 Exciting Chinese New Year Snacks To Enhance Your Celebrations

 Chinese New Year, or the Spring Festival, is a time filled with joyous celebrations and rich cultural traditions.
-Food, including snacks, is central to these celebrations, embodying symbols and wishes of good fortune, health, happiness, and prosperity.
+Food, including snacks, is central to these celebrations.
+It embodies symbols and wishes of good fortune, health, happiness, and prosperity.

-In this article, we shall explore the significance of Chinese New Year snacks, and discover the flavours and symbolism behind some of our favourite treats.
+In this article, we'll explore the significance of Chinese New Year snacks.
+We'll also discover the flavours and symbolism behind some of our favourite treats.

 The Significance of Snacks in Chinese New Year Celebrations